howardpchen/ink2md/README.md

   path, branch, and commit settings.
 - An optional prompt file that provides guidance to the downstream Markdown generator.
 A default prompt lives in [`prompts/default_prompt.txt`](prompts/default_prompt.txt).
+- LLM credentials when using a managed provider such as Gemini.
+Configure the `llm` block as described below and supply the API key via environment variables or a secrets manager—avoid committing secrets to git.

 ### Google Drive OAuth setup